Armin-Irvije/ECS150-Project2/REPORT.md

 ## uthread
 The uthread.c file implements important functionalities for managing threads within the thread library.
-It uses some key structures for the thread management, including the uthread_tcb struct and the TCBLL struct.
 The `uthread_tcb` struct represents a thread control block and includes variables such as next for linking TCBs in a linked list, context for storing the execution context of the thread, state for tracking its state (RUNNING, READY, BLOCKED) and `readyQ` for holding threads that are ready to run.
 This is good at tracking and management of individual threads within the system.
-The TCBLL struct is a linked list of TCBs and provides mechanisms for adding and managing threads in the system.
+The TCBLL struct is a linked list of TCBs and provides the ability to add and manage threads in the system.
 With the linked list we can track the current running thread inside `uthread_current()` easily and find the idle thread which is the always the head of the list.
-This overall helps with dynamic allocation and deallocation of threads as needed.
+The linked list also overall helps with dynamic allocation and deallocation of threads as needed.

 The `uthread_scheduler()` function serves as the core, responsible for scheduling and switching between threads in the system.
 When yield is called, the scheduler selects the next available thread to run from the ready queue, prioritizing threads based whos scheduling policy, in this case priority-based scheduling.
-The function dequeues the selected thread from the ready queue, marks it as RUNNING, and enqueues the previously executing thread back into the ready queue, ensuring fair execution among threads.
+The function dequeues the selected thread from the ready queue, set its state as RUNNING, and enqueues the previously executing thread back into the ready queue.
 The scheduler invokes the context switch operation to transition execution from the current thread to the selected thread.
 This design allows for easy customization of scheduling policies and efficient management of concurrent execution.

 The other functions implemented in `uthread.c`, such as `uthread_exit` and `uthread_block`, are used for termination, and blocking.
 These functions leverage the underlying thread structures and queue operations to ensure proper execution of threads in the system.
 By having the thread management logic into reusable functions, uthread.c promotes ease of maintenance. lastly, the use of queues helped managed the ready threads which maked scheduling and execution of threads more effcient, enabling use to handle concurrent execution.

 ## Semaphores
-## Preemption
+The `sem.c` file provides semaphore functionalities within the thread library, which implements synchronization and resource management.
+The file defines a semaphore struct representing a semaphore object, which includes fields for count, semaphore number, and a waiting queue to hold threads waiting for access to the semaphore.
+The `sem_create` function allocates memory for a semaphore, initializes its fields, and returns a pointer to the created semaphore.
+The `sem_down` function is responsible for decrementing the semaphore count and blocking threads by calling `uthread_block()` when the semaphore count reaches zero, making sure there is mutual exclusion and preventing race conditions.
+The `sem_up` function increments the semaphore count and unblocks waiting threads by calling `uthread_unblock`, allowing them to proceed with their execution.

 ## Testing
+`queue_tester.c` offers a comprehensive set of test on the queue implementation, testing crucial capabilites and edge cases to make sure the API is reliable.
+Through a series of test cases, it examines the creation of queues, enqueueing and dequeueing operations with both simple and multiple elements, handling of empty queues, and creation of custom data types.
+The tests also cover scenarios such as dequeueing from an empty queue, enqueueing NULL pointers, addressing potential failure points, corner cases and error handling mechanisms.
+The tester serves as a vital tool for verifying the correctness of the queue implementation, promoting code quality and confidence in its usage within the library.

+The other provided test files also helped vital in validating the functionality and reliability of the Uthread and semaphore implementation.
+The `uthread_yield.c` demonstrates the correct sequencing of threads creation and yielding, checking that we properly have the parent thread returns before its child threads execute.
+This test validates the core of our ability to context switch properly.
+The `sem_simple.c` focuses on synchronization among multiple threads, testing the proper ordering of thread execution using semaphores.
+It tests the accuracy of the `sem_down`, `sem_up`, `uthread_blocked`, `uthread_unblocked`.Overall, these tests comprehensively assess the essential aspects of the Uthread  and semaphore implementation, providing confidence in its correctness in synchronized multithreading.

 ## conclusion
+The Uthread library presents a great solution for user-level thread management and synchronization.
+The similarities with the POSIX pthread library lie in the fundamental concepts of thread creation, synchronization primitives, and context switching.
+Key concepts learned from this project include thread management, synchronization mechanisms, and the importance of comprehensive testing.
+The modular design, and testing demonstrate the library's reliability and ease of use.
+The queue API, implemented with a node structure, ensures efficient thread scheduling and management, Whereas the uthread API implements the execution of threads with crucial functions like `uthread_create` and `uthread_yield`.
+The Semaphore API allows for coordination of shared resources among concurrent threads, incorporating mutual exclusion and preventing race conditions.
+The thorough testing files, including queue_tester.c, uthread_yield.c, and sem_simple.c, validates the reliability of the library's implementations.
+The Uthread library  is a valuable tool for developers seeking efficient and reliable thread management and synchronization in their projects.